 Bringing Hyperlocal Content Into Local Search Strategy for Brands

-Localized content such as the inclusion of neighborhoods and local marketing copy for each location’s landing page speaks directly to local users.
-Brands can also use immersive, locally relevant images in banners and backgrounds to aid visitors in really placing themselves in the experience.
-This is a great tactic for at-location services like restaurants, shops, gyms, etc., and helps marketers avoid overwhelming searchers with written information that isn’t consistent with their intent.
+Localized content speaks directly to local users.
+Examples include the inclusion of neighborhoods and local marketing copy for each location’s landing page.
+Brands can also use immersive, locally relevant images in banners and backgrounds.
+These aid visitors in really placing themselves in the experience.
+This is a great tactic for at-location services like restaurants, shops, gyms, etc. Most importantly, it also helps marketers avoid overwhelming searchers with written information that isn’t consistent with their intent.

 “If you can push a really compelling image that’s made for the audience you’re pushing it to, you’re going to get a lot more social sharing,” Steve Wiideman said.

-In fact, storefront images taken outside your business with GPS metadata adds another bit of schema to your page for search engines to take into account.
+In fact, storefront images taken outside your business with GPS metadata adds another bit of schema for search engines to take into account.

 Using Hyperlocal Content to Drive Conversions

-Hyperlocal content such as geo-identification, filtering and more brands in a brands location finder can help create a better user experience and drive conversions.
-For example, businesses can convert more users with location pins on interactive maps, cities nearby the initial search location, and even photographs of locations, to name a few.
+Hyperlocal content such as geo-identification, filtering and more brands in a brand’s location finder can help create a better user experience.
+It can also drive conversions.
+For example, businesses can convert more users with location pins on interactive maps, cities nearby the initial search location, and even photographs of locations.
+These are just a few examples.

-A quick win can include embedding relevant videos on local landing pages helps drive higher rankings and greater engagement.
-ADT, for example, incorporates video and testimonials into their website and matches testimonials to visitor locations at the county or state level, depending on the location.
+A quick win can include embedding relevant videos on local landing pages helps drive higher rankings and greater online customer engagement.
+ADT, for example, incorporates video and testimonials into their website.
+They also match testimonials to visitor locations at the county or state level, depending on the location.
 This is important for multi-location businesses that may handle much of their marketing strategy at the national level, but still want locally relevant content.

 Run tests on this enhanced personalized media to see which earns the greatest user activity and gains in conversion.